If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 I don’t know about you, but I think it’s just what the doctor ordered.

-It’s hard to find a drink more perfectly balanced than the affinity cocktail, especially if you use blended scotch for the base.
+It’s hard to find a drink more perfectly balanced than the affinity cocktail, especially if you use blended scotch for the spirit.

-With equal parts dry and sweet vermouth and a couple of dashes of orange bitters, this drink is the one you’ll want when you need a strong drink with a wine-like taste.
+With equal parts dry and sweet vermouth and a couple of dashes of orange bitters, this glass is the one you’ll want when you need a strong drink with a wine-like taste.

 14. Drunk Uncle